TOLOSAT/gravimetry-payload/doc/documentation.md

 <img src="images/topo_ball.png" width="300"> <img src="images/topo_ball_2.png" width="300">

 ## Plot content
-Many physical values can be plotted:
+Many physical values can be calculated:
 * Topography (seen above)
+* Geopotential at the surface of the Earth
+* Isopotential surfaces
 * Geoid undulation
 <img src="images/geoid_map.png" width="600">
+As previously mentionned, the official EGM2008 geoid undulations can be extracted and plotted.
+The difference with the calculated undulation can be computed.

 # Credits